San Joaquin County Historical Society and Museum: Education

 The Museum operates a Docent Program, where adults take a one-year course in local history and education.
 Upon graduation, docents are expected to work as volunteer educators for various museum programs.

-Living History
+Living history

 The museum docents operate several living history programs for elementary school students throughout San Joaquin County.
 These programs help students learn about everyday life in the 19th and early 20th centuries, and provide context to the state history content that they learn in school.

 The three primary living history programs are Valley Days, where students learn 19th century skills such as gold panning, blacksmithing, and corn grinding, Pioneer School, where students take a day of class in the Calaveras School House using the official California State Curriculum of 1884, and Farm to Fork, where students simulate the farming industry.

+In 2023, $3.2 million was approved for a future Pioneer Village project by the San Joaquin County Historical Society.